dwebprotocol/ddatabase/README.md

 dDatabase works really well with a series of other modules.
 This in a non-exhaustive list of some of those:

-* [dWebSwarm](https://github.com/distributedweb/dwebswarm) - P2P swarming module that can you share dDatabases over a network.
+* [dSwarm](https://github.com/dwebprotocol/dwebswarm) - P2P swarming module that can you share dDatabases over a network.
-* [dWebSwarm replicator](https://github.com/distributedweb/dwebswarm-replicator) - Wanna share a single dDatabase without any hastle over a network?
+* [dSwarm replicator](https://github.com/dwebprotocol/replicator) - Wanna share a single dDatabase without any hastle over a network?
-* [dDrive](https://github.com/distributedweb/ddrive) - Filesystem abstraction built on dDatabases
+* [dDrive](https://github.com/dwebprotocol/ddrive) - Filesystem abstraction built on dDatabases
-* [dWebTrie](https://github.com/distributedweb/dwebtrie) - Scalable key/value store built on dDatabases
+* [dWebTrie](https://github.com/dwebprotocol/dwebtrie) - Scalable key/value store built on dDatabases

 ## License